21 Ways to Flourish In New Podiatry Patient Visits

 20. Don’t trip over dollars to pick up pennies

-It’s not worth stressing over every miniscule way to save your practice money.
+It’s not worth stressing over every minuscule way to save your practice money.
 Small practices of course need to watch their budget, but when you’re focusing on profit over people, the quality of care can drop off dramatically.

 21. Remember, patient care is the crux